Magnonics: Theory

 Research in magnetism, like the rest of modern science, is conducted with a symbiosis of theoretical and experimental approaches.
-Both approaches go hand-in-hand, experiments test the predictions of theory and theory provides explanations and predictions of new experiments.
+Both approaches go hand-in-hand: experiments test the predictions of theory, and theory provides explanations and predictions of new experiments.
 The theoretical side focuses on numerical modelling and simulations, so called micromagnetic modelling.
 Programs such as OOMMF or NMAG are micromagnetic solvers that numerically solve the LLG equation with appropriate boundary conditions.
-Prior to the start of the simulation, magnetic parameters of the sample and the initial groundstate magnetisation and bias field details are stated.
+Prior to the start of the simulation, the magnetic parameters of the sample and the initial ground-state magnetisation and bias-field details are stated.